William

 routine - such as the length of time the consent is valid - others will

 be specific to the application.
-The wording to watch out for is anything
+A particular wording to watch out for is anything

 that is described as requiring agreement in writing with, or notification to, the Planning